Talking to Dragons: Differences between versions

+In addition to the various other minor changes in wording, the new version is much more specific about things like heights, intervals of time, number and sexes of dwarves in the caves, Forest vegetation (most notably lilacs instead of plain bushes when the young dragon first appears), and Daystar's bodily struggles at the cave-in and final wizard fight by the brazier.
+It redefines a few bits of geography (of the Forest, the cave-in, the location of the Mountains of Morning) as well.

+Finally, the last three words of the book are adjusted in perhaps a nod to the fairy tale themes of the others: "Smiling, I picked up the other two bundles and started after Shiara" becomes "...followed happily after".

 Reception

 In a review of the novel's first edition, John C. Burnell of Dragon wrote that the novel "represents a kind of cheerful, exuberant fun that's as rare in AD&D® game campaigns as it is in fantasy novels, and both worlds should be suitably grateful for its existence as a reminder."
 Kirkus Reviews wrote that while the series is "getting a little formulaic", the characters and the "effervescent" dialogue "continue to charm."
 Celeste Steward of the School Library Journal wrote that the audiobook offers "sparkling dialogue, charming characters, and excellent sound quality."